boyter/boyter.org/content/posts/2011-08-04-hard-numbers.md

   - Uncategorized

 ---
-Thought I would quickly post some hard numbers showing the number of searches since this site launched.
-The results surprised me somewhat actually.2011-7 13636
+Thought I would quickly post some hard numbers showing the number of searches since searchco.de launched.
+The results surprised me somewhat actually.
+2011-7 13636

   * 2011-6 8154
   * 2011-5 6183